Pwd9000-ML/terraform-azurerm-nsg-administration/examples/new_nsg_administration/README.md

-# Terraform Example 1 - Dynamic NSG config and administration
+# Terraform Example 2 - New NSG administration

 ## Description

-The following example files can be used to demo the module called nsg-administration.
+This example will create a `Resource Group` and `NSGs` based on the `network_security_groups` input variable.
+Each NSG is then configured with a set of `NSG rules`, using each NSG name as a lookup and applying the NSG rules as layed out in the locals config.
-This example can be used to populate existing NSGs hosted in Azure selectively by using a master config file, `locals.tf`, and identifiers `common.auto.tfvars`.
+This module can be used to create and administer NSGs in a single module.

 The values used from `locals.tf` in this example assumes existing NSGs and acts as a master config file.
-The example contains:

-- Main terraform file: `main.tf`.
-- Variables file: `variables.tf`.
-- Common variables defining the existing resources and NSG identifiers: `common.auto.tfvars`.
-- NSG configuration master file used for nsg configs: `locals.tf`.

 ## Usage